-The Calibration Unit (CU) contains a Tungsten flat-field lamp , three Thorium-Argon lamps for spectral calibration, and a tungsten lamp illuminating an iodine cell for tests purposes.
+The Calibration Unit (CU) contains a Tungsten flat-field lamp, three Thorium-Argon lamps for spectral calibration.
 It is connected via two optical fibres to the HCFA which redirects the light of the calibration sources into the spectrograph fibres as required.
 The two calibration fibres can be fed either by the same or independently by two different calibration sources.
-Of the three Thorium-Argon lamps, the lamp dubbed "THAR1' is the absolute reference, and its use should be minimized.
+Of the three Thorium-Argon lamps, the lamp dubbed "THAR1" is the absolute reference, and its use should be minimized.
 Typically it is used for 5 minutes per day during the afternoon calibrations, shining on "fibre A".
 The lamp named "THAR2" is used to measure the instrument drift in parallel with the science observations.
-"THAR3" is a "hot" spare.
-The lamp can be switch on at any moment.
-It is particularly useful when one of the other lamps burns out in the course of the night.
+A Fabry-Perot etalon illuminated by a super-continuum laser source is available as simultaneous reference source for drift measurements.